emberjs/guides/source/components/composing-components.md

 {{/if}}
 ```

-This makes our component more useful due too it having sane defaults, but it also allows us to override those defaults.
+This makes our component more useful due to it having sane defaults, but it also allows us to override those defaults.
 By using the `{{yield}}` helper we can pass
 down our params for the consumer to utilize.
 This makes the concept of passing
 data down very useful.